Fiery51/startup/README.md

 ## 🚀 CSS deliverable

+Color Theme: #328aaa - Background   #194555 - Cards and Boxs   #4bcfff - Titles and such

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [ ] **Header, footer, and main content body** - I did not complete this part of the deliverable.